neuralmagic/sparseml/research/mfac/tutorials/gradual_pruning_with_mfac.md

 In this tutorial, you will prune a MobileNet model trained on the tiny Imagenette dataset - once with magnitude pruning and once with M-FAC pruning.
-Both pruning runs will prune the model to 95% sparsity and only use 3 epochs .
+Both pruning runs will prune the model to 95% sparsity and only use 3 epochs.
 The selected model, dataset, and pruning schedule are selected for the purposes of this tutorial only to quickly demonstrate the benefits of the M-FAC algorithm.
 In practice, a longer pruning schedule and larger dataset should be used.